Dingiswayo: Early life

-We first hear of Godongwana during the wanderings of Nandi and her illegitimate son Shaka, who settled with the Mthethwa under King Jobe.
+Godongwana kaJobe is first recorded during the wanderings of Nandi and her son Shaka, who settled with the Mthethwa under King Jobe.
 Godongwana and his brother, Tana, plotted against their father Jobe, but their plot was discovered.
 Tana was killed and Godongwana made his escape.
 Nursed back to health by a sister, the young man found refuge in the foothills of the Drakensberg among the Qwabe and Langeni people.
 He changed his name to Dingiswayo, which means "one in distress or in exile".

+Historical significance

+The AmaZulu Kingdom is one of the most prominent kingdoms in Southern Africa and that is because of the kind of leaders it has had from chiefs to kings (South African History Online 2020).
+The rise of the AmaZulu Kingdom had been a success because of its prominent leaders as stated above, those leaders include Chief Dingiswayo, a man that had a huge influence on the formation of the kingdom directly and indirectly.
+His innovative and brilliant creations which became a legacy of the kingdom contributed to AmaZulu Kingdom being regarded as of the strongest and largest kingdoms in Africa under the leadership of King Shaka kaSenzangakhona (Mthethwa, A.M.
+1995).

+These contributions not only did they build the kingdom, but they were the guidance of the traditional way of life of the AmaZulu kingdom, drawing from the coronation ceremonies of the kings that had reigned after him to the way of life they had lived.
+Although we are living in a modern 21st century but these ways of life are still embodied and embraced by the Zulu tribe.
+However, when studies are being conducted about the rise of the AmaZulu kingdom little is being mentioned about Chief Dingiswayo, besides being a father figure to King Shaka hence the need for such research to be done to give a full detailed record of the impact that he had.

-Chief of the Mthethwas
+King of the Mthethwas

-Upon the death of his father, he returned to claim the chieftainship.
+Upon his father's death, he returned to Oyengweni his tribal home to claim the Kingship.
 He found his brother Mawewe in power.
 He displaced him without resistance.
-Mawewe fled, but was lured back and killed.
+Mawewe fled but was lured back and killed.

 Captain Goddard Edward Donovan and Dr Andrew Cowan of the 83rd Regiment who were exploring a Southern approach to the African interior and were possibly murdered by chief Phakathwayo, and Dingiswayo subsequently acquired Cowan's horse and gun.
 Dingiswayo's new military tactics were an adoption of western techniques of drills and formation movements under a chain of command.

 With Shaka as his general, he attacked the Amangwane under Matiwane in about 1812 and drove them across the Buffalo river.
 It was the first of the Mfecane migrations – tribes displaced, latterly by the Zulus, and who in turn displaced others in a series of internecine wars.

-Dingiswayo combined a number of smaller tribes to oppose his chief rival to the north, Chief Zwide of the Ndwandwe.
+Dingiswayo combined several smaller tribes to oppose his chief rival to the north, Chief Zwide of the Ndwandwe.